What is x402r

 - Refund request states:

-Pending→Approved/Denied/Cancelled - In-escrow refunds (during escrow period)
+Pending→Approved/Denied/Cancelled - Voids (during escrow period)

 - Support for marketplace, subscription, streaming, and custom flows